 Term Length

-Accepted students will serve a term length of one academic year.
+Accepted students will serve a term length of two academic years.
 If a student would like to serve additional terms, they will need to be renominated by their department.
 Students are required to attend a minimum of one work group session each month during the academic year.

 Committee Composition